LeiZeng/gulp-config2/README.md

 })
 ```
 ##Reuse your tasks
-If you would like to write some task yourself, it's exactly the same the NPM modules to config
+If you would like to write some task yourself, it can be exactly the same to the NPM modules
 `tasks/myTask.js`
 ```js
 import through from 'through2'